Prelf1992/mlops-template-repository/README.md

 * Commit 255: Feat: Configure CI for workflow to enhance functionality. at 2025-07-31 15:35:39
 * Commit 256: Fix: Add tests for script to ensure stability. at 2025-08-04 16:55:18
 * Commit 257: Chore: Add new feature component to align with standards. at 2025-08-04 09:53:29
+* Commit 258: Refactor: Configure CI for tests to support new requirements. at 2025-08-05 16:32:29